guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 If you wish to code along, you can begin at this commit: [d124af0471](https://github.com/guitoof/hero-animation-unmasked/tree/d124af047113b17525e51244668c18edee12190a) as a starting point, where we use the actual `Hero` widget to produce the targeted result.

-In the next sections, I will be mentioning each time the commit corresponding to the current step, if you wish to checkout the actual source code.
+In the next sections, I will be mentioning each time the commit corresponding to the current step, if you wish to check out the actual source code.

 ## 🙌 Let's Code!